AMZNG1/Animated-Crypto-Decentralized-Platform/README.md

 # Animation4Passion
-World's best Animation examples; General  or detailed information  about everything.
+World's best Animation Platform ; General  or detailed information  about everything.
 Hidden facts from  our history
-We will makw worl fully Animated
+We will makე worlდ fully Animated
+"Animated Crypto" - "Animated Crypto  Finances"